Robin Laws: Game designer

 In 2012, Laws also ran a Kickstarter for his game Hillfolk, featuring his new Dramasystem.
 The goal was $3,000, but raised over $93,000, and it went on to win the 2014 Diana Jones Award.
 After another successful Kickstarter by Atlas Games, Laws released a second edition of Feng Shui twenty years after its original release, removing obstructive rules and marking a "critical shift" in the game's background.
 Laws has since published the specialized Cthulhu Confidential (2017), offering a modified GUMSHOE system for roleplaying with one player and the GM, and the Yellow King RPG inspired by Robert W. Chambers (2020), also for Pelgrane Press.

+In March 2025, Laws was appointed Creative Director of Pelgrane Press.

 Author

 Robin D. Laws published his first novel Pierced Heart in 1996, set in the world of Over the Edge; it was released as an e-book in 2014.
 His subsequent novels included the original The Rough and the Smooth as well as novels set in the game settings of Warhammer Fantasy Roleplay, City of Heroes and Pathfinder.
 Laws also had stories published in Synister Creative's pulp magazine, and in the fiction anthology The Book of All Flesh for the All Flesh Must Be Eaten RPG: "The first is a light-hearted adventure, and the other is really, really dark".
-Laws wrote Robin's Laws of Good Game Mastering (2002) for Steve Jackson Games and edited 40 Years of Gen Con (2007), a collection of interviews and photographs, published by Atlas.
+Laws wrote Robin's Laws of Good Game Mastering (2002) for Steve Jackson Games and edited 40 Years of Gen Con (2007), a book of interviews and photographs, published by Atlas.
 Laws also wrote Hamlet's Hit Points (2010), published by small press company Gameplaywright, and is currently working on a second volume, applying the same approach to narrative structure with a focus on fiction and screenplay writing.
 Laws is also the editor of the Stone Skin Press fiction imprint from Pelgrane Press.

 In other media, he contributed to the King of Dragon Pass and Six Ages computer games and wrote for Marvel's Iron Man with Mike Grell in 2003.
 He writes an irregular advice column for role-players called See Page XX, and releases a weekly podcast with Ken Hite for Pelgrane Press, Ken and Robin talk about stuff.